Atelfo/Atelfo.github.io/_posts/2022-09-14-innovation-and-the-cone-snail.md

 <center><img src="/assets/DALL·E 2022-09-08 23.32.41 - The cycle of growth, life and death shown in a spiral pattern similar to a nautilus shell.
 Stained glass window by Alphonse Mucha.png" width="800"/></center>
 <br>

-The ebb and flow of the innovation frontier as particular systems sequentially adopt or reject particular innovations tends to follow a common pattern, or an *innovation macrocycle*, that recalls Thomas S. Kuhn's concept of the paradigm shift and the theory of [punctuated equilibria](https://en.wikipedia.org/wiki/Punctuated_equilibrium).
+The ebb and flow of the innovation frontier as particular systems sequentially adopt or reject particular innovations tends to follow a common pattern, an *innovation macrocycle*, that recalls Thomas S. Kuhn's concept of the paradigm shift and the theory of [punctuated equilibria](https://en.wikipedia.org/wiki/Punctuated_equilibrium).

 First, an innovator finds a weak point in the innovation frontier and pushes through, discovering some new innovation.
 Like most other technologies, this new innovation's performance as function of time and resource investment follows an S-shaped sigmoid curve.